sorted78/autobuild/README.md

 # Autobuild

-A simple static website that displays the current time and date, built with Python and hosted on AWS S3.
+A simple static website that displays the current time and date, built with Python and hosted on AWS S3 with **automated CI/CD deployment**.

 ## Overview